 Coastal Alabama has a dynamic hydrologic system with the focal point of the system being the Mobile River and Mobile Bay into which it flows.
 Average yearly (freshwater) discharge from this system into the Gulf of Mexico is 50 billion cubic meters(12 mi3).
 Flooding is perhaps the worst natural hazard affecting coastal Alabama and may result from storm surges and heavy rainfall associated with hurricanes and other tropical storms.
 Flood discharge has a pronounced effect on inland and estuarine water salinity and coastal sedimentation.

 Ecology.
-According to NatureServe, Alabama boasts the fifth highest species diversity among the fifty states and the highest of any state west of the Mississippi River.
+According to NatureServe, Alabama boasts the fifth highest species diversity among the fifty states and the highest of any state east of the Mississippi River.
 However, Alabama ranks second, following only Hawaii, in the number of species that are presumed or possibly extinct and fourth in the percentage of a state’s plants and animals that are at risk of extinction due to rarity or other factors.

 Ecosystems may be classified according to the physical environment or dominant type of species present.
 Different habitats are commonly considered ecosystems, but many or most could more accurately be considered components of larger ecosystems.
 In coastal Alabama, local scientists and resource managers have identified habitats critical to sustain the species diversity along the coast, including: beaches and dunes, oyster reefs, SAV, intertidal marshes and flats, freshwater wetlands, maritime forests, pine savannahs, and long leaf pine forests.